itsbrunodev/nwiz/README.md

 # nwiz

-A simple, powerful tool for generating Cisco Packet Tracer network configurations.
+A tool for generating Cisco IOS scripts from a network topology you build or import.

 ## About

-nwiz creates Cisco IOS command scripts from a visual network topology.
+nwiz creates Cisco IOS command scripts from a network topology.
 You can import existing networks from Packet Tracer or build your own.

 The tool is accessible from [nwiz.itsbruno.dev](https://nwiz.itsbruno.dev/) or by downloading the standalone application from the [Releases](https://github.com/itsbrunodev/nwiz/releases) page.